 The move from less instruction to greater interaction has been embraced by a number of organisations.
 This means that interaction with the job, the organisation, colleagues, customers and suppliers is increasingly a feature of learning – enabled by social technology and increased awareness of a broader range of learning sources.

-In addition, this changes the skills needed in an L&D professional from ‘sage on the stage’, creating and presenting learning, to a ‘curator-concierge’ model in directing learners to excellent existing learning content.
+This changes the skills L&D professionals needl from ‘sage on the stage’, creating and presenting learning, to a ‘curator-concierge’ model in directing learners to excellent existing learning content.
 This is also a shift in mindset as well as skill set.
 Our factsheet on evolving learning and development practice has more on these trends.

-Research is continually advancing our knowledge of how psychology and neuroscience can be applied to learning and several neuroscience models are being applied to learning design and delivery.
-Our factsheet on psychology and neuroscience in learning examines the changes in thinking around the psychology of learning including recent criticism of key models for being, amongst other things, too simplistic and not resulting in consistent learning gains.
+Research is continually advancing our knowledge of how the brain works and what that means for L&D practice.
+Our learning theories factsheet looks at the changes in thinking around the psychology of learning including recent criticism of key models for being, amongst other things, too simplistic and not resulting in consistent learning gains.
 It also examines some key models which apply neuroscience to learning.
 Our Evidence-based L&D podcast highlights the importance of this for practitioners.

 Strategic and practical issues in helping people learn